TheGodzGaming/5M-qb-truckrobbery/README.md

 Orginial qb-truckrobbery here https://github.com/qbcore-framework/qb-truckrobbery
 <BR>
-<BR> I added this code block to client.lua this fixes the bug where nothing happens when you need to silence the alarm
+<BR> I added this code block to client.lua this fixes the bug where nothing happens when you need to silence the alarm.
+<BR> Still uses marked bills

 ```lua
 -- Function to make guards exit the truck